 Condominium financial reporting rules must include, but not be limited to, standards for presenting a summary of association reserves, including a good faith estimate disclosing the annual amount of reserve funds that would be necessary for the association to fully fund reserves for each reserve item based on the straight-line accounting method.
 Section 718-111(13).
-Annual budgets shall include reserve accounts for items such as, but not limited to, roof replacement, pavement, painting and other items with a replacement cost exceeding \$10,000.
-Funding for the accounts can be waived by a majority vote at a duly called meeting.
+Annual budgets shall include reserve accounts for items such as, but not limited to, roof replacement, pavement, painting, and other items with a replacement cost exceeding \$10,000.
+The amount to be reserved for an item is determined by the association's most recent structural integrity reserve study that must be completed by December 31, 2024.
+If the amount to be reserved for an item is not in the association's initial or most recent structural integrity reserve study or the association has not completed a structural integrity reserve study, the amount must be computed using a formula based upon estimated remaining useful life and estimated replacement cost or deferred maintenance expense of the reserve item.
+The association may adjust replacement reserve assessments annually to take into account any changes in estimates or extension of the use life of a reserve item caused by deferred maintenance.
+Funding for the accounts can be waived by a majority vote at a duly called meeting until December 30, 2024.
+Effective December 31, 2024, the members of a unit-owner controlled association may not determine to provide no reserves or less reserves than required for the structural integrity components of the reserve study.
 Section 718.112(f)(2).